graearea/graearea.github.io/mirror-mounts.md

 Caterham's mirrors are terrible.
 Seriously.
 They're enormous and because they're not convex, you can't see anything.
 The original Eccles mounts are only attached at the hinge so are prone to shaking.

 ## My solution
 My mounts take Spa or Motamec convex mirrors, which means you can change lane without just guessing if you're going to die.
-They're _inspired by_ (ripped off from) Eccles' mounts (shown below), but they are mounted to your side-screens at 3 points, not 2.
-That's 300% better!
-I personally think the Spa mirrors are better as they're more convex and a little stiffer (comparison [here](https://www.caterhamlotus7.club/forum/techtalk/motamec-vs-spa-mirrors-0)). they are a bit more finicky to fit and adjust though.

-The mounts use the same hinge design as Eccles's mounts, but with the third bolt, which hooks into the previously drilled hole that your standard Caterham mirrors mounted into.
+The mounts use the same hinge design as the Eccles mounts, but with the **third bolt, which hooks into the previously drilled hole that your standard Caterham mirrors** mounted into.
 This creates much, much more stiffness than the original mounts and stops the vibration of the mirror.

 There is also an access hole so that you can access the tightening screw for the Spa mirrors.